Alexei Rodriguez: Career

 In 2009, Rodriguez joined former Trial bandmate Timm McIntosh (ex-Champion, ex-Amendment Eighteen), playing drums for his new band, Wait in Vain's debut full-length, Seasons on Panic!
 Records, which picked up musically where Trial had left off.
 Wait in Vain also joined Trial at the Burning Fight festival in Chicago in 2009, where Trial (including the late 3 Inches of Blood bassist Brian Redman) performed to a sold-out audience at The Metro, alongside fellow 90's hardcore stalwarts Unbroken and 80's icons Killing Time, among others.

 That same year, he also anonymously tracked drums for Taiwan's most popular black metal band, Chthonic on their third full-length, Mirror of Retribution, which was recorded by Volbeat and former Anthrax guitarist, Rob Caggiano.

 In between Prong tours, Rodriguez met Los Angeles-based black metal act Hail the Night and recorded an EP with them entitled No God We Trust (NGWT), which was shelved before its release.
 Citing a serious political differences (i.e., racism, xenophobia) with the frontman, Rodriguez cut ties with them shortly thereafter.

 During a subsequent Prong run with Static-X, Prong was forced to cancel two weeks of appearances in the middle due to financial complications resulting from mismanagement, and during the break, Rodriguez suffered a hand injury and flew home.
 At that point his drum tech (and future replacement) Art Cruz (Lamb of God, Winds of Plague) took over for the remainder.
 Rodriguez then soon announced his decision to leave the band, but not before embarking on one final European tour.
 He recorded two full-length albums with Prong, Carved into Stone and Unleashed in the West: Live in Berlin.

 In 2011, Rodriguez again joined with a former Trial alum, Greg Bennick on the debut full-length, Of Roots & Wings, by Vancouver-based act Between Earth & Sky.
 The band also featured Sean Lande (Strain, By a Thread) and Happy Kreter (Gob) on guitar, and was recorded by Blair Calibaba (Strain, By a Thread) and Paul Forgues (Slayer, Hatebreed).

-After a four-year hiatus from playing music altogether and beginning a career in public education, Rodriguez met Boston rockers Cortez, conveniently just after they had parted ways with their drummer of the last decade, Jeremy Hemond.
-He began rehearsing with them in 2017, playing mostly regionally in the northeastern US, until the COVID-19 pandemic hit in 2020, shutting down live music events everywhere.
-On October 22, the band released its third full-length, its first with Rodriguez on drums, Sell the Future, on Ripple Music and Salt of the Earth Records.
-With live shows still questionable for the foreseeable future, the band currently continues writing more new material, even as promotion around the current release actively continues.
+In August of 2024, Rodriguez recorded the drums of Catharsis' album, Hope Against Hope while wearing an ankle monitor.